Tim55667757/TKSBrokerAPI/README_EN.md

                         Option: showing STDOUT messages of minimal debug level, e.g. 10 = DEBUG, 20 = INFO, 30 = WARNING,
                         40 = ERROR, 50 = CRITICAL.
 INFO (20) by default.
+  --version, --ver      Action: shows current semantic version, looks like
+                        `major.minor.buildnumber`.
+If TKSBrokerAPI not installed
+                        via pip, then used local build number `.dev0`.
   --list, -l            Action: get and print all available instruments and
                         some information from broker server.
 Also, you can define `--output` key to save list of instruments to